limmerhe/decoding-gender/index.md

 #### Data and Results

 For this study, a small subset of the Gutenberg Project corpus was used, which excluded non-fiction, poetry, drama, and other genres.
 The focus was solely on novels and short stories.
-The decision to exclude other genres was based on meta-data and previous research by Nagaraj (2020) to avoid biased or inconclusive results.
+The decision to exclude other genres was based on meta-data and previous research by Nagaraj and Kejriwal (2020) to avoid biased or inconclusive results.
 The subset's adherence to the criteria was verified through random samples, ensuring the study's reliability and validity.
 Due to limited resources, a focused approach was necessary, and detailed examinations of all authors' texts and genres were eliminated.
 This method was chosen to ensure a representative and unbiased sample for the study.

 <b>LIWC</b>